Hamzah Sheeraz

-Muhammad Hamzah Sheeraz (born 25 May 1999) is a British professional boxer.
-He has challenged once for the WBC middleweight title in February 2025.
+Mohammed Hamzah Sheeraz (born 25 May 1999) is a British professional boxer.
+He previously held the World Boxing Organization (WBO) super middleweight title in 2026.
 At regional level, he held the European middleweight title in 2024 and the Commonwealth title between 2022 and 2024.

 Early life

 Sheeraz was born on 25 May 1999 in Slough in Berkshire, England.
 His father is of Pakistani Muslim descent and his mother is of Indian Muslim descent.
-His paternal family belongs to the Janjua clan of Rajputs, originating in the village of Matore, in the Kahuta Tehsil of Rawalpindi District in Punjab, Pakistan.
+His paternal family belongs to the Janjua clan of Punjabi Rajputs, originating in the village of Matore, in the Kahuta Tehsil of Rawalpindi District in Punjab, Pakistan.
 His father Kamran Sheeraz was a cricketer who played for Gloucestershire while his paternal grandfather and uncle were both boxers, the latter winning ten national amateur titles for the Slough and Pinewood Star clubs.
+Hamzah attended Valentines High School in his youth.

 Amateur career

 I never set sights of being an Olympian, going to world amateur championships, this-that-and the other, it’s difficult to explain but I just didn’t have that much interest in it.
 The professional game and winning pro titles is just so much more appealing to me.